callumlocke/join-table/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url] [![devDependency Status][devdepstat-image]][devdepstat-url] [![peerDependency Status][peerdepstat-image]][peerdepstat-url]

-Fast mutable collection class to use as a join table.
-API is similar to [Set], but with each ‘item’ being a pair of values.
-It is effectively a two-column table, with columns named ‘left’ and ‘right’.
+Fast, mutable collection of pairs of objects.

+A JoinTable instance is effectively a table of two columns ('left' and 'right').
+The API is similar to [Set], except that methods such as `add`, `has`, and `remove` each take two arguments instead of one.

 ## Usage